Skip to main content

 In both cases, the surplus function is defined as

-where (xy/π)(x-y / \pi) is the additional amount of buy tokens received by the user relative to the case in which they trade at the limit price, and p(b)p(b) is the price of the buy token relative to a numéraire (in our case ETH) and is externally provided (i.e., by an oracle).
-The function U(x,y)U(x,-y) is therefore expressed in units of the numéraire and is always non-negative.
+i.e., it is the additional amount of buy tokens received by the user relative to the case in which they trade at the limit price, and is naturally expressed in units of the buy token.

 A final observation is that orders can be valid over multiple batches.
 For a fill-or-kill, this means that an order that is not filled remains valid for a certain period (specified by the user).
 For a partially-fillable order, this also means that only a fraction of it may be executed in any given batch.